 More accurate figures in terms of population and household data will only become available after the next Census information is made available.
-Census was conducted in 2022, however the Municipality is awaiting the statistical overview of Dr. Beyer Naude Local Municipality.
-In the meantime, the Municipality is relying on estimates and projections that are being calculated with formulas made available by StatsSA, on their SuperCROSS system.
+In the meantime, the Municipality is relying on estimatesand projections that are being calculated with formulas made available by StatsSA, on their SuperCROSS system.
 It is estimated (and projected) that the number of poor households have increased quite drastically as a result of the severe impact that the COVID-19 Lockdown has had on the local economy, employment and household income.